-First aid kit and automated external defibrillator (AED) are available and located in the Motion Analysis laboratory (A317) in Health Sciences Building School footprint and in the Entrance Lobby of the Health Sciences Centre.
+First aid kit and automated external defibrillator (AED) are available and located in multiple locations in the O'Brien Sciences Centre available to the CFS.

 5.0 Employee Safety Representation

 University College Dublin is committed to involving and consulting employees in the management of health and safety within the University.
 To this end the University encourages active participation by employees as Safety Representatives or in a Safety Committee System.
 The functions of Safety Representatives are to act as a medium for employees within a College / School to raise safety concerns and for the University SIRC Office and College / School Management to impart information on health and safety matters.